nishansrepo/SubstationDetection-GridPlanning/README.md

 **Input**: A geographic bounding box
 **Output**: Ranked substation site recommendations with street addresses, load estimates, and land-use suitability flags — plotted on an interactive satellite map.

+> **Model Training Code:** See [`substation_training.ipynb`](substation_training.ipynb) — a self-contained notebook covering dataset loading, 5-fold cross-validation training, ensemble construction, calibration, and evaluation.
+It is the single source of truth for how the detection model was produced.

 ---

 ## Table of Contents